gravitational/gravity/docs/5.x/overview.md

 ## Deploying and Installing

-Once an Application Bundle is deployed and installed it becomes a fully operational, autonomous, self-regulating and self-updating Kubernetes cluster ("Telekube Cluster" or "Cluster").
+Once an Application Bundle is deployed and installed it becomes a fully operational, autonomous, self-regulating and self-updating Kubernetes cluster ("Gravity Cluster" or "Cluster").
 All Clusters can optionally "phone home" to a centralized control plane ("Ops Center") and be remotely managed.

-The Telekube Ops Center supports two methods for deploying Application Bundles:
+The Gravity Ops Center supports two methods for deploying Application Bundles:

 * **Online Installation**: The Ops Center generates a URL to an installer which can be shared with users to install the application into their infrastructure.